The definition of manslaughter is murder but without premeditation (planned in advance). It falls into two areas:

 By taking a lawyer with you to the interview, the lawyer can demand to see all evidence that the police have in their possession.
 The lawyer can then start working on crafting a robust defence strategy.

 It’s the role of the prosecution to prove that you are guilty, and the role of the solicitor to argue against their proof.
 Just as the prosecution can collect evidence to strengthen their argument, the legal team can gather their own opposing evidence and break down the evidence produced by the prosecution.

 Our lawyers support you throughout the process.
 Not only will you receive legal advice, but are updated on all proceedings along the way.
 We know how hard any situation like this is, and we know what makes the difference when it comes to being there for you.

-You are invited for a free 30-minute consultation to discuss your case and express your concerns.
+You are invited for a free consultation to discuss your case and express your concerns.
 Our legal team have vast experience of defending in cases such as yours and are here to support and guide you.

 During the session, you can express your concerns and ask questions about what the outcome of any trial may be.
 It’s also a chance for you to learn about what we might be able to do for you in terms of getting your case dismissed.

 Please contact us to arrange to meet us in person or over the phone.
 Also, we can look into arranging Legal Aid for you.
 If for some reason, you do not qualify, it’s important to note that our fees are highly competitive and we don’t add on unexpected charges.